Exi0n97/Final-Year-Project/README.md

 Startup 1 terminal and run ganache

-Start another terminal in directory of concern and type "brownie run <scriptname>" to build files and run the script
+Start another terminal in directory of concern and type "brownie run "scriptname"" to build files and run the script